So, you are thinking about taking on a rescue dog!

 Keep cool and don't panic, whatever your dog does!
 If you panic this will travel down the lead like an aerial and your dog will feel even more stressed.

 Train your dog using rewards.
-Look for a trainer who uses kind techniques, and importantly, shows you how to fade out rewards to ensure the most effective training.
-A good starting place is to look at the Association of Pet Dog Trainers website (The APDT) for a list of members in your area.
+Look for a trainer who uses kind techniques to ensure the most effective training.
+A good starting place is to look at the Animal Behaviour and Training Council (www.abtc.org.uk) for a list of members in your area.
 There are an increasing number of good trainers but if you have a rescue dog you will need a trainer who understands dog behaviour.
 There are various behaviour qualifications and you will need to research to discover the value of them.
-As a general rule it would be best to find one that is at least a foundation degree level and which has been independently accredited the ABTC (Animal Behaviour and Trainers Council- the voluntary regulatory body for the profession).
+As a general rule it would be best to find one that is at least a foundation degree level and which has been listed by the ABTC - the voluntary regulatory body for the profession.

 Do check any training class before you join to make sure you are happy with the techniques used and that the class is small and under control.
 You will need to make sure your trainer can manage rescue dogs in a class environment.
 Your trainer may ask to see you and your dog before registering you on the class and this is a good sign.
 It means that they will not take risks with your dog or the other dogs in a class.
 Some dogs are not suited to class based training until they have been rehabilitated.